ragunathjawahar/gilded-rose-kata-in-kotlin/README.md

 This is a kata that asks you to add a new feature to a system.
 The problem is that the code is not quite maintainable and does not scale easily either so the first thing that you have to do is to refactor it and **then** make the addition.

-Ofcaurse, since there are no tests, you need to add them **before** the refactoring to make sure that the system's behaviour does not change throughout the process.
+Of course, since there are no tests, you need to add them **before** the refactoring to make sure that the system's behaviour does not change throughout the process.

 Print and add this on your wall: